 It is important to note here that the bill does not remove access.
 Critical winter range is rarely a destination landscape for other wintering activities like skiing, snowmobiling etc. The majority of recreational use in these areas was being pursued by shed antler hunters- hence the decline in presence once regulations were put in place.
 The goal is to reduce the incentive to be in areas that are vital to wintering wildlife.

 In recent times it has come to the attention of wildlife professionals and land managers that the market for sheds has again grown and the ability to be flexible in response to more and more pressure on wintering wildlife was needed.
-Cut to today and the 2019 Wyoming State Legislature introduction and passage of HB28: Regulation of Shed Antlers and Collection of Big Game Horns.
+In the 2019 Wyoming State Legislature, HB28: Regulation of Shed Antlers and Collection of Big Game Horns became law.

 Here is the actual language from both bills: